csommerl/js120/lesson2/lesson2_notes.md

 JavaScript's rule for how execution context is determined/set: what matters is *how* a function/method is invoked, *not where or when* it is defined or invoked.

-There are two ways that (execution) context is determined or set: explicit and implicit (when your code doesn't explicictly determine the context).
+There are two ways that (execution) context is determined or set:

+1. implicit: the default execution context provided by the JavaScript engine, for when the program's code doesn't explicitly determine the context
+2. explicit: the code written overrides the default/implicit execution context with a programmer specified context

 **Binding or setting the binding of `this`** refers to determining or setting the execution context of `this` to a particular object for invoking a function/method.